amoltekale/mysamplerepository/README.md

-My app
+Hello friends!!
-This is myapp
+This is first myapp!!